nipreps/dmriprep-viewer/.github/ISSUE_TEMPLATE/bug_report.md

 In short, we would like to be able to get the same result as you so that we can easily fix the bug.

-Feel free tto use screenshots to show what is happening.
+Feel free to use screenshots to show what is happening.
 -->

     Sample code to reproduce the problem